buildpacks/spec/buildpack.md

 - SHOULD NOT use the `<app>` directory to store provided dependencies.
 - SHOULD NOT specify any slices within `launch.toml`, as they are only used to generate OCI image layers.

-#### Build Plan Entry Claims
+#### Build Plan Entry Refinements

-In order to claim entries in the Build Plan, a buildpack MUST write an entry claim file `<plan>/<name>` such that `<name>` matches the name of the desired Build Plan entry.
-When an entry is claimed, the lifecycle MUST remove the entry from the build plan that is provided via `stdin` to subsequent `/bin/develop` executables.
+A buildpack MAY refine entries in `<plan>` by replacing any entries of the same name with a single entry of that name.

-A buildpack MAY write replacement TOML metadata to an entry claim file that refines the original contents of the build plan entry with information that could not be determined during the detection phase.
+The single entry MAY include additional metadata that could not be determined during the detection phase.

-However, the lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.
+A buildpack MAY add extra entries to `<plan>` that do not correspond to entries added during the detection phase.

+The lifecycle MUST NOT allow any entries with names matching those in `<plan>` at the end of `/bin/develop` to be available in subsequent buildpacks' `<plan>`s.

+The lifecycle MUST defer any entries whose names were entirely removed from `<plan>` to the next buildpack that provided entries with those names during the detection phase.

-When the build is complete, a BOM (bill-of-materials) MAY be generated for auditing purposes.
+When the build is complete, a BOM (Bill-of-Materials) MAY be generated for auditing purposes.
-If generated, this BOM MUST contain
+If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/develop` execution.
-- All entries from the original build plan generated during the detection phase and
-- All non-empty entry claim files created by `/bin/develop` executables such that the non-empty entry claims override the original build plan entries from the detection phase.

 #### Layers